neondatabase/website/content/docs/extensions/pg-extensions.md

 ## Request extension support

-To request support for additional extensions, please contact us at [support@neon.tech](mailto:support@neon.tech) or post your request to the [Neon community forum](https://community.neon.tech/).
+To request support for a Postgres extension, please contact us at [support@neon.tech](mailto:support@neon.tech) or post your request to the [Neon community forum](https://community.neon.tech/).

-## Custom-built extensions
+### Custom-built extensions

 Neon supports custom-built Postgres extensions for exclusive use with your Neon account.
 If you developed your own Postgres extension and want to use it with Neon, send a request to [support@neon.tech](mailto:support@neon.tech).
 Please include the following information in your request: